aws/aws-sdk-php/docs/guide/configuration.rst

 Alternatively, you can provide an associative array with the following keys:

 retries (bool)
-    Set to ``false`` to disable reporting on retries attempted.
+    Set to ``true`` to enable reporting on retries attempted.
 Retry statistics are collected by default and returned

 http (bool)